hippytaffer/tutorial-jsonc/tutorial/parsing4.md

 }
 ```

-where obj is the JSON object you want to parse; key and value correspond to key: value pairs.
-However, key and value are placeholds and not actual variables you have to declare.
+Where obj is the JSON object you want to parse; key and value correspond to key:value pairs.
+However, key and value are placeholds and not actual variables that you have to declare.
 They are declared by the macro itself, and you can use them inside the loop.
 Key is a char\* and val is a json_object\*.
 You can choose any _variable_ names to correspond to key and value if you wish.

 ## json_object_object_foreach: json-parse06.c